Authorization: The Idea

 From a perspective of formal analysis, the otherwise tiresome properties, like state reachability or liveness of a state machine, are much more interesting when access control is in play.
 We can use these properties to make sure users would not get stuck somewhere, and they can reach their goals.

-Permission model in SQL
+Fluent Calculus and Permission Model in SQL